 From Taylor Flats to the District of Taylor

-Originally Taylor Flats, the District of Taylor has been part of the Peace Region for over ninety years.
-In the 1950s, it was renamed to the District of Taylor.
+Originally Taylor Flats, the community has been a part of the Peace Region for over ninety years.
+On August 23, 1958, the community was incorporated as the Village of Taylor and was reincorporated as the District of Taylor on April 21, 1989.

 In 1896, Donald Herbert Taylor (Herbie), Taylor’s namesake, moved west from Manitoba and took up a homestead at the Peace River Crossing (Peace River, AB) where he married Charlotte.